 Others Define acting as “Acting is Doing”.
 However, Doing by itself should mean the Doing of interaction, not the doing of execution.
 The more one Executes within their acting the less give and take there is in their acting.
-Some refer to defining words related to acting as “living in the moment”.
+Some refer to defining words related to and Actor as “living in the moment”.

 Word Acting in a Sentence

 The edition of the acting career was at first a burden to the author.